jaraco/cssutils/docs/html/_sources/README.txt

     > python setup.py install

-Before using EasyInstall the first time or using the sdist please remove any old version which should be installed at PYTHONDIR/Lib/site-packages/cssutils.
+To uninstall remove any registrations of cssutils eggs with Distribute and remove the eggs which should be installed at PYTHONDIR/Lib/site-packages/cssutils too.

-kind request
+Kind Request
 ============
 cssutils is far from being perfect or even complete.
 If you find any bugs (especially specification violations) or have problems or suggestions please put them in the `Issue Tracker <http://code.google.com/p/cssutils/issues/list>`_ at Google.

-thanks
+Thanks
 ======
 Thanks to Walter Doerwald for patches, help and discussion.
 Thanks to Kevin D. Smith for the value validating module.
-Thanks also to Cory Dodt, Tim Gerla and James Dobson for helpful suggestions and code patches.
+Thanks also to Jason R. Coombs, Cory Dodt, Tim Gerla and James Dobson for helpful suggestions and code patches.